 Take a Riverside Stroll

-If stairs are a bit too daunting, take a stroll in Riverside Park with your loved one instead.
-Riverside Park stretches four miles from 72nd Street to 158th Street and is a designated scenic landmark.
+If stairs are too daunting, take a stroll in Riverside Park with your loved one instead.
+Riverside Park is a designated scenic landmark and stretches four miles from 72nd Street to 158th Street.
 This waterfront park follows the Hudson River and is especially lovely when the cherry trees bloom in the spring.

 Traverse one of the park’s paved, level pathways and enjoy the river views.
 In addition, there are also several historical points of interest in the park, including the General Grant National Memorial and the Soldiers’ and Sailors’ Monument.